aptert/top-chef/README.md

 > Tom Apter's project

+## Important to know
+I was unfortunetly blocked by lafourchette website and wasn't able to fix it.
+Thanks to Vidushan who gave me the offers he got from his script, i was able to work on the React.js part.
+I spend a lot of time on this lafourchette problem and i'm very frustated not to be abl to use my server side code.

+So there is no need to run the server side script because the json file that I use for the client side, is not the one I got from my code.

+The server side code is not returning a good json file because I wasn't able to finish it.

 ## How to use it

 To run the react application you must move to the client-side folder then run the npm install command.
 Then you can run the npm start command to launch the app on your browser